Alxswan/project-0/README.md

 ###Current problems

-* AI could be more intuitive.
+* AI could be more intuitive
 * Currently AI wins on one (known) play.
-Try to find it.
+Try to find it
-* Need to refresh before sailing else it won't display.
+* Need to refresh before sailing else it won't display